Cong34/Shiny-ssTaxSEA/README.md

 ---

-## Features

-- Interactive Shiny interface for TaxSEA differential abundance enrichment
-- Single-sample TaxSEA (ssTaxSEA) analysis
-- Upload your own `.csv` or `.xlsx` data
-- Dynamic plots that update as you select up to 8 taxa
-- Downloadable test data to check expected input format

----

 ## Quick Start

 Open the app and run the built-in **test data** to explore the interface — plots update interactively as you select taxa in the table.